paypal/paypal-checkout-components/docs/button.md

 			});
 		},

-		// Automatically execute/complete the payment on paypal.com when the buyer clicks 'Pay Now', rather than only
-		// authorizing the payment.
+		// Display a "Pay Now" button rather than a "Continue" button

 		commit: true,